Book an appointment online

 So-called "columnar legs" are often associated with the disease.
 The legs of those affected appear almost contourless and - as the name suggests - columnar.
 Many women are therefore reluctant to show their body.
 Psychological stress is often the result.

-Rapid hematoma development (bruises)
+Rapid development of hematomas (bruises)

 Feeling of tension in warm temperatures